mashford/pwaone-docsite/docs/reflections/intro.md

 # Intro

-Let's discover **AF's working experience and reflections**.
+Let's discover **Shi's working experience and reflections**.

-## About Abraham Fig
+## About Shi

-Abraham Fig is a **Software Engineer** with more than 2 years of experience in the industry.
-He has worked in different companies and projects.
-Now he's committed to **share his knowledge about PWA** with the community.
+Shi is a **Software Engineer** with more than 2 years of experience in the industry.
+He has worked in a variety of companies and projects.
+Now he's committed to share his knowledge about **PWA** with the community.